Calibration Tools¶

 Global Default Configuration¶

-One way to change the configuration is by changing the global default configuration.
-Any changes made this way will be reflected in all future queries.
-Be careful when changing the configuration globally because it can cause unexpected results later, especially in Juypter notebooks!
-It is recommended that one of the techniques following this section is used to avoid bugs.
+One way to change the configuration is by setting a new global default.
+Any change made this way is reflected in all future queries.
+Be careful when changing the configuration globally, since it can cause unexpected results later, especially in Jupyter notebooks.
+Prefer one of the techniques described below to avoid bugs.

 calib_tools.set_default_config(jet_topo_config)